 About the Lab

-Current research in the Laboratory of Chemical Physics is primarily concerned with experimental, theoretical, and computational problems in the structure, dynamics, and function of biological macromolecules and their relation to human diseases, including Alzheimer’s, Parkinson’s, and sickle cell diseases.
+Current research in the Laboratory of Chemical Physics is primarily concerned with fundamental experimental, theoretical, and computational problems involving the structure, dynamics, and function of biological macromolecules, as well as their relation to human diseases that include Alzheimer’s and sickle cell diseases, AIDS, and COVID-19.

 Scientists in the lab study diverse topics in chemical and biological physics.
 These include: